Watch out, Liverpool! In Martial, Greenwood & Rashford Man Utd have a lethal front three too | Goal.com

 It was another sublime strike from the versatile forward, with the young forward this time skipping past Diego Rico before firing his shot past Ramsdale with his right foot.
 In this kind of form, the academy product is almost unplayable.

-Fernandes, who has been key to United’s revival since January, curled in a perfectly-struck free-kick for United’s fifth, meaning the Portuguese has been involved in 10 goals in nine Premier League games since joining from Sporting CP.
+Fernandes, who has been key to United’s revival since January, curled in a perfectly-struck free-kick for the fifth goal, meaning the Portuguese has been involved in 10 goals in nine Premier League games since joining from Sporting CP.

 Rashford thought he had made it six only for a tight VAR decision to deny the England international his second of the game but there was no disappointment at the full-time whistle.